XRPLF/xrpl.js/CONTRIBUTING.md

 npm run docgen
 ```

+After generating the docs, copy the docs from `packages/xrpl/docs` to `docs` at the top level.
+(That is where GitHub pages looks for the docs, if the docs aren't moved, js.xrpl.org will NOT update)

 ## Adding and removing packages

 `xrpl.js` uses `lerna` and `npm`'s workspaces features to manage a monorepo.